awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

    AL32UTF8
    ```

 1. Resume RDS Custom automation\.
-For more information, see [Pausing and resuming RDS Custom automation](#custom-managing.pausing)\.
+For more information, see [Pausing and resuming your RDS Custom DB instance](#custom-managing.pausing)\.

 ## Setting the NLS\_LANG value in RDS Custom for Oracle<a name="custom-managing.nlslang"></a>